zebrunner/javascript-agent-cypress/README.md

 For example to generate new value inside of Jenkins pipeline you could you construction like this:
 `REPORTING_CI_RUN_ID = UUID.randomUUID().toString()`.

-> Note: Solution was tested with Cypress dashboard parallelization approach.
+> Note: Solution has been tested with Cypress dashboard parallelization approach.

 ## Tracking test maintainer